 Once you enable the facets, you will be able to see the facets in your search demo.
 An example is shown in the image below.

-Adding the search engine using google tag manager
+Adding the search engine using a Google tag manager

 - Install the google tag manager extension for drupal.